Here is an introduction to our foodbank.

 Our foodbank is was founded by local churches and community groups, working together towards stopping hunger in our local area.

 In addition to our core services, each branch has its own locally led specialities.
-For example, the Barnstaple Branch houses an outreach centre for the Citizens Advice, and Ilfracombe works alongside the Salvation Army diner and clothing bank.
+For example, the Barnstaple Branch houses an outreach centre for the Citizens Advice, and Ilfracombe Branch runs a “Pay-what-you-can” Community Cafe.
 The branches are supported by central administration and warehousing volunteers.

 Our More than Food programme includes encouraging supported volunteers and also running “Healthy Eating on a Budget” courses using professional tutors and portable kitchen/classroom equipment.

-The foodbank covers about 850 square miles of northern Devon from the branches and our rural distribution network.
+The Foodbank services about 850 square miles of Northern Devon from the branches and our rural distribution network.
 The rural nature of our district sets us quite a challenge both logistically and financially.
 About 100 wonderful volunteers make it all happen.